42+ Years of Serving Injured Workers in Pennsylvania

 Workers in certain industries such as construction, oil and gas, manufacturing and mining are at higher risk of being injured in an explosion accident.
 However, explosions can occur in any workplace and they can cause workers to suffer serious, sometimes fatal, injuries.
-For over four decades, the Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. have represented workers injured in all types of workplace accidents, including explosions.
+For over four decades, the experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. have represented workers injured in all types of workplace accidents, including explosions.

 Major Causes of Workplace Explosions

 Employers are responsible for providing workers with working conditions that do not pose a risk of serious harm.
 Sometimes accidents happen because employers do not uphold that responsibility and other times they happen due to unforeseeable circumstances.
 It is important that both employers and employees be aware of the common causes of workplace explosions, so they can be avoided whenever possible.
 Occupational Health & Safety (OHS) lists five major causes of workplace explosions:

 Combustible dust: Combustible dust is a byproduct of almost all industries including woodworking, manufacturing and pharmaceuticals.
 Items that do not pose a fire risk when in whole form may be combustible when in dust form.
 Combustible dust is present in many work environments and includes metal, wood, coal, carbon, organic and plastic dust.

 Hot work: Hot work includes activities such as welding, torch cutting, and soldering.
 Sparks from this type of work can reach temperatures of 1,000 degrees or more and can travel approximately 35 feet.
 Hot work is often the catalyst for combustible dust explosions because the sparks can ignite dust in the surrounding area.